-At their September 2016 meeting, the Commission adopted some changes to conservation district election and appointment procedures.
+At their July 2017 meeting, the Commission proposed some changes to the conservation district appointment procedures.
 For a summary of the changes, please see the document below labeled “Summary of Election Changes for 2017 – NEW!”
-If you have any questions about conservation district elections and appointments, please contact Bill Eller (email@example.com) at 509.385.7512.
+If you have any questions about conservation district elections and appointments, please contact Bill Eller (firstname.lastname@example.org) at 509.385.7512.

 Each conservation district in Washington State has a board consisting of three elected and two appointed supervisors.
 The appointed supervisors are appointed by the Conservation Commission.
 The elected supervisors are elected at the local level.
 The term of office for each supervisor is three years.
 Supervisors serve without compensation; they are volunteers.